mastermind-zed/Staff-leave_management/README.md

 # Staff-leave_management.
-Staff Employee leave management system with the help of CodeLytical using php, js, csetc.
+Staff Employee leave management system with the help of CodeLytical using php, js, cssetc.